danielshulee/GEISHA-Image-Search/README.md

 ## Problem

-[GEISHA](http://geisha.arizona.edu/geisha/), a [National Institutes of Health](https://www.nih.gov/) funded project, investigates gene expression patterns in chicken embryos using situ hybridization and provides images of chicken embryos in an online database.
+[GEISHA](http://geisha.arizona.edu/geisha/), a [National Institutes of Health](https://www.nih.gov/) funded project, investigates gene expression patterns in chicken embryos using *in situ* hybridization and provides images of chicken embryos in an online database.
 By doing so, it is a valuable resource for researchers and students of developmental biology.
 However, with an abundance of embryo images comes difficulty making sense of all the images, and the existing methods of querying and filtering embryos can be esoteric and time-consuming.
 These methods are mostly limited to filtering by stage and anatomical location (the blue area in which a gene is expressed), and they pose the problems of being difficult for students to understand, and returning up to thousands of images for common categories (one anatomical location returns over 6000 results).
-To address these problems, this project introduces a new way: using an image to search for other images.
+To address these problems, this project proposes a machine-learning based solution: using an image to search for other images.

 <img src='Img/Geisha_early_stage.jpeg' width='500'>